 Email for more information and application: Laurel Kalman, email@example.com.

 - Enrolled in a high school, undergraduate, graduate program, or individuals already in possession of degrees in the field of science but limited in research practice and seeking to learn as part of their career development process

 - Demonstrate an interest in pulmonary or critical care research

-- Students are appointed at the discretion and need of the program for one semester and must reapply each semester.
-Student may be dismissed from this program due to poor performance.
+- Individuals are appointed at the discretion and need of the program and may be dismissed from this program due to poor performance

 - 3 professional or academic references